BootleggersROM/manifest/README.md

 When everything is done, be sure to shishufy your device (prepare it with the bootleg.mk file and bootleg_device product and stuff, that generic thing) and then when you're ready you can:

 	source build/envsetup.sh
+	brunch device

+	(where it says device, it's your device codename)

+Sidenote: You can use `brunch device` or use the following commands too.

+	source build/envsetup.sh
 	lunch bootleg_device-userdebug
 	mka bacon -jxxxxx

 	(where it says device, it's your device codename.
-And you can use mka bacon ~~or mka bootleg~~, it's all up to you.)
+And you can use mka bacon or mka bootleg, it's all up to you.)

 Also, as another sidenote: This is explained on the updater-script but just to clarify: Unshishufied builds are UNOFFICIAL.